 The HEX files are available from my website http://vk5dj.mountgambier.org I use WinPic as the programming software and a P16Pro40 programmer.
-Make sure you have the latest version of WinPic and have parameters for the PIC18F4682 created in the Devices.ini file.
-I have a copy of the Devices.ini with a working version for the 18F4682 and 18F4685 if you want me to email it to you.

 Initial test setup

 Initially install two 10K pots (ideally linear but for the test it doesn't matter) on flying leads to DB9 plugs for the azimuth and elevation ports.
 Pin 4 (+5V) and 5 (Earth) to the outer connections of the pot and Pin 8 to the wiper.